grandrew/plotticotrack/README.md

 to track and plot data from any web accessible source, using a human-friendly interface, in order to monitor the cloud resource and the linked process of interest.

-Please find a pre-built version and more information at [Chrome Web Store](https://chrome.google.com/webstore/detail/plottico-tracker-pro/hjfkpgknlchgabgfhknaedgodmnhieep) and read more information at [plotti.co](https://plotti.co).
+Please find a pre-built version at [Chrome Web Store](https://chrome.google.com/webstore/detail/plottico-tracker-pro/hjfkpgknlchgabgfhknaedgodmnhieep) and read more at [plotti.co](https://plotti.co).